Skip to content

 Better Workaround: Pods

-Pods solve the DNS problem by making it irrelevant.
-Containers in a pod share a network namespace: they talk to each other on localhost.
+Pods avoid the DNS problem because containers in the same pod share a network namespace and can talk to each other on localhost.

 Pods: Shared Network via Jails